Cancer Misdiagnosis Compensation Claims

 Why choose us?
 Our expertise speaks for itself.

-We hold the highest ranking available (band 1) from Chambers and Partners and we’re also one of only four medical negligence departments in the South West region to receive a top tier ranking from Legal 500.
-In addition, four members of our clinical negligence claims team; Richard Barcan, Richard Harries, Claire Hurrell and Jay Nathwani are particularly highly rated for their expertise in Chambers and Partners UK, and five team members are singled out for mention in the Legal 500.
+We hold the highest ranking available (band 1) from Chambers and Partners UK, and we’re also one of only four medical negligence departments in the South West region to receive a top tier ranking from Legal 500.

 Our experienced medical negligence claims team is headed up by panel members of Action Against Medical Accidents, the charity for patient safety and justice, and the Law Society’s Clinical Negligence Accreditation Scheme.